Rich-Hamilton88/sql_challenge/README.md

 # SQL Project

-In this project I designed tables to hold data from CSV files, imported the CSVs into a SQL database, and answer questions about the data.
+In this project I designed tables to hold data from CSV files, imported the CSVs into a SQL database, and answered questions about the data.
 The data utilized was from a research project on employees of a corporation from the 1980s and 1990s.

 The process completed is as follows: